Childcare in White Plains: What Parents Are Working With

 Consider family daycare homes.
 There are licensed family daycare providers throughout White Plains and the surrounding neighborhoods.
 These typically cost 15 to 20% less than centers and offer a smaller-group setting that many kids prefer, especially during the infant and toddler years.

 Verify licensing before you commit.
-Check any center or family daycare home against the NY OCFS lookup tool at ocfs.ny.gov/programs/childcare.
+Check any center or family daycare home against the NY OCFS provider lookup at ocfs.ny.gov/programs/childcare/looking/.
 Unlicensed programs are not subject to state oversight and you have little recourse if something goes wrong.

 Frequently Asked Questions